Yury Kharchenko

-Yury Kharchenko (Russian Юрий Харченко, born 1986 in Moscow, Soviet Union) is a Russian German artist.
+Yury Kharchenko (Russian Юрий Харченко, born 1986 in Moscow, Soviet Union) is a German artist.
 He lives and works in Berlin.

 Life

 Kharchenko was raised in Moscow and West Germany.
 He studied at the Kunstakademie Düsseldorf from 2004 to 2008, graduating with a master of fine arts degree and diploma.
 He was briefly in a PhD programme at the University of Potsdam from 2011 to 2012; the subject of his research was art philosophy in postmodern times influenced by Jacques Derrida.
 He currently lives in Berlin.

 His works are part of collections in the Museum Kunstpalast Düsseldorf, NS Documentation Center Cologne, State Collection Düsseldorf, Kunst aus NRW Aachen, Felix Nussbaum Haus Osnabrück, Kunstmuseum Walter, and the Wemhöner Collection.